 Consider a Petite Vanity

-If you’ve got storage covered via other rooms, use a petite vanity.
-Because if large size vanities are not necessary, you should forgo the space consumers so that the area will be less confined.
+If you’ve got storage covered by other rooms, use a petite vanity.
+If large-size vanities are not necessary, you should forgo the space-consumers so that the area will be less confined.
 The added streamlined and attractive modifications you apply will be appreciated by all who use the facilities.

 Out With the Curtain, in With the Glass